nfsiddiqui/nfsiddiqui.github.io/_posts/2017-03-06-centralized-vs-decentralized-web.markdown

 + [WebTorrent](https://webtorrent.io/) creator Feross Aboukhadijeh

-Thanks to Keith Winstein and Allison Berke for the feedback on this project.
+Thanks to Keith Weinstein and Allison Berke for the feedback on this project.